LGBTQ rights in Indonesia: Opposition

 Some military figures have used conspiracy theory rhetoric.
-Defense Minister Ryamizard Ryacudu called the LGBT movement a "proxy war" to brainwash Indonesians, and claimed that it received "foreign funding", pointing to funds from United Nations organisations like UNAIDS or Western governments and foundations.
+Defense Minister Ryamizard Ryacudu called the LGBTQ movement a "proxy war" to brainwash Indonesians, and claimed that it received "foreign funding", pointing to funds from United Nations organisations like UNAIDS or Western governments and foundations.

-There have been a few incidents of LGBT people being harassed.
-LGBT groups are now working on setting up safe houses and draw up evacuation plans in case of need.
-In Yogyakarta, in February 2016, 23 LGBT activists were roughed up by police, who told local media they stopped them from holding a rally to avoid a clash with a hardline Muslim group holding an anti-LGBT protest nearby.
+There have been a few incidents of LGBTQ people being harassed.
+LGBTQ groups are now working on setting up safe houses and draw up evacuation plans in case of need.
+In Yogyakarta, in February 2016, 23 LGBTQ activists were roughed up by police, who told local media they stopped them from holding a rally to avoid a clash with a hardline Muslim group holding an anti-LGBTQ protest nearby.

 The chair of the People's Consultative Assembly, Zulkifli Hasan mentioned in a statement that, "As a movement, the existence of LGBT must be opposed.
 We must limit its room to move.
 However, as individual people, they must be protected like any other citizen.”
-Anthropologist Sharyn Graham Davies commented that the main focus of this opposition was that sexual and gender diversity may be tolerated but as long as LGBT people remain invisible in the Indonesian society and did not form a visible movement.
-On the other hand, amid fierce hostilities, some officials – including former Governor of Jakarta, Basuki Tjahaja Purnama and former Political, Legal, and Security Affairs Minister Luhut Binsar Panjaitan — have defended the LGBT community.
+Anthropologist Sharyn Graham Davies commented that the main focus of this opposition was that sexual and gender diversity may be tolerated but as long as LGBTQ people remain invisible in the Indonesian society and did not form a visible movement.
+On the other hand, amid fierce hostilities, some officials – including former Governor of Jakarta, Basuki Tjahaja Purnama and former Political, Legal, and Security Affairs Minister Luhut Binsar Panjaitan — have defended the LGBTQ community.
 "Whoever they are, wherever they work, he or she continues to be an Indonesian citizen.
 They have the right to be protected as well," Panjaitan said.
-President Joko Widodo has also expressed support for LGBT rights and has called on an end to discrimination.
+President Joko Widodo has also expressed support for LGBTQ rights and has called on an end to discrimination.

 In 2018, the city of Pariaman in Sumatra passed a public indecency law to fine its gay and transgender residents 1m Indonesian rupiah ($70) for disturbing "public order" by banning "acts that are considered LGBT" in public.
 The regulation forbids "immoral acts" between same-sex couples and prohibits residents from "acting as a transvestite" in public.
-Several cities in West Sumatra have taken steps to marginalise LGBT groups.
+Several cities in West Sumatra have taken steps to marginalise LGBTQ groups.

-In June 2019, the head of Indonesia's population and family planning agency Nofrijal has labelled LGBT citizens the "main enemy of national development".
+In June 2019, the head of Indonesia's population and family planning agency Nofrijal has labelled LGBTQ citizens the "main enemy of national development".

+In October 2025, President Prabowo Subianto declared in a presidential decree that declared the spread of LGBTQ culture a "non-military national threat", putting it in the same category as separatism, terrorism and drug trafficking.
+Some observers and activists say that the decree could worsen anti-LGBTQ discrimination in society.